Google Search History Expands, Becomes Web History

 Sign-out, and that’s it.
 What you visit is no longer recorded.
 Just keep in mind that if you go back and use ANY Google account that requires being signed-in, you’ll cause recording to resume.
 If you want to securely permanently pause it, you need to use the Pause link.

 Been using Web History for a bit and decide there are some searches, or places you’ve been, that you rather not have recorded any longer?
-Go back to those links on the left-hand side of the Web History page and find the “Remove items” option, as I’ve highlighted in red below:
+Go back to those links on the left-hand side of the Web History page and find the “Remove items” option.

 Those allow you to select all items listed on a page or your entire search history, if you want.
 Alternatively, you can tick items individually to wipe them out.
 If you decide to wipeout everything, this also automatically pauses your Web History going forward.
 Pretty smart that — Google assuming if you want to kill everything, you probably don’t want more stuff recorded.